Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    ncn-m# unsquashfs -d k8s/${K8SVERSION}/filesystem.squashfs k8s/${K8SVERSION}/filesystem.squashfs.orig
    ```

-1. Copy the generated public and private ssh keys for the root account into the image.
+1. Copy the generated public and private SSH keys for the root account into the image.

    This example assumes that an RSA key was generated.